Stadio San Filippo

 Stadio San Filippo - Franco Scoglio (Saint Philip Stadium) is a football stadium in Messina, Italy.
 It is currently the home of A.C.R.
 Messina.
+It is currently the largest stadium in Europe to not have eligibility to host FIFA World Cup group matches or UEFA Europa League final.

 History

 The stadium was initially commissioned at the start of the 1990s, but was not finished until 2004.
 It was officially opened on August 17, 2004 with Messina playing host to Juventus in a match they lost 1–0.
 The first official match was a week later, on August 22, the Coppa Italia match Messina–Acireale (4–0).
 It replaced the old 11,900 seat Stadio Comunale Giovanni Celeste, which is currently the home ground of the new club of S.S.D.
 Città di Messina.

 Structure

 The total area is 114,640 sm, of which 44,300 sm reserved to car parking and 70,340 sm to a service building close to the stadium.
 There is no athletic track around the field, and the visibility is very good in each sector.
 There is a total absence of a covered seating section anywhere in the stadium, however an agreement between the team owners and the municipality aims to rectify the problem in the near future.